MicrosoftDocs/power-platform/power-platform/admin/import-configuration-data.md

 [!INCLUDE [cc-settings-moving](../includes/cc-settings-moving.md)]

-After exporting your configuration data from the source [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] environment, you are now ready to import it to the target [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] environment.
+After exporting your configuration data from the source Dynamics 365 environment, you are now ready to import it to the target Dynamics 365 environment.

 ## Before you begin